Funchal Port • Gateway to the Beautiful Floating Garden

 Once you reach Avenida do Mar, you’re in the historic core of the city.
 At this point, you’ll find many of the main cultural highlights within easy walking distance.

 This 15th-century landmark is known for its intricate carved wooden ceiling and Gothic design.
-As a result, it offers a peaceful break from the busy streets just outside.
+It offers a peaceful break from the busy streets just outside.

 Mercado dos Lavradores (Farmers’ Market)